simsam8/exam_recap_367a/papers/surrogate_uncertainty_model.md

 ### New dataset

 The method samples L amount of random datapoints from the domain the training points are in.
-This is used to query the base model to make new predictions the surrogate model will train to mimick the base model
+This is used to query the base model to make new predictions the surrogate model will train to mimic the base model

 ### Loss function